FutuCopy TradingView Webhooks LLM Reference

 - `Contracts must be greater than zero.`

-- `Order type must be 'market', 'limit', or 'stop'.`
+- `Order type must be 'market', 'limit', 'stop', or 'trailing_stop'.`

 - `Price is required and must be greater than zero for limit and stop orders.`